-A slice has to be registered and bound to a set of users before it can be instantiated, and it must be instantiated before being it can run code or be accessed by a user.
+A slice has to be registered and bound to at least one user before it can be instantiated, and it must be instantiated before it can run code or be accessed by a user.

 Slices are registered in the context of a slice authority-a principal that takes responsibility for the behavior of the slice.
 A slice is registered only once, but the set of users bound to it can change over time.
 A slice registration has a finite lifetime; the responsible slice authority must refresh this registration periodically.